 Getting started: connecting and selecting locations

 General note: the below vignette contains frozen output of 14 Jan 2021.
-This makes it possible to build the package with vignettes without access to the Watina database.
+This makes it possible to build the package with vignettes without access to the Watina data warehouse.

 Connecting